iannicholas/19-Text-Editor-IanNicholas/README.md

   ![Demo of JATE text and install.](./assets/idb.PNG)
   ## Installation

   Fork repository then run npm install.
-ONce niavigated to git@github.com:iannicholas/Text-Editor.git, you have the choice to install to your computer or not.
+Once navigated to https://murmuring-mountain-15354.herokuapp.com/, you have the choice to install to your computer or not.

   ## License
   MIT

   ## Usage
-  Navigate in your favorite browser to git@github.com:iannicholas/Text-Editor.git, start typing your code!
+  Navigate in your favorite browser to https://murmuring-mountain-15354.herokuapp.com/, start typing your code!

   ## Test
   ~~~